 Best Performing Vanguard Equity Index Funds

 Index funds replicate the holdings of an underlying index (hence the name) and therefore their performance will mirror that of the index.
 When looking at the performance of index funds, you are really just looking at the performance of index, so it doesn’t really matter whether you pick Vanguard or someone else.

 Your goal is to find the best index and find a fund that replicates that index.
 Sure, you could split hairs about things like management fees, but with the fees on index funds being minimal these days so it’s not a big differentiator.

 When it comes to figuring out which is the best index fund from Vanguard UK, you’re going to need to ideally look across at least the past three to five years of data.
 For the purposes of my ranking here, I have focused on the cumulative returns over five years.
 You could just as easily focus on the 10 year returns.
 Here are the top three index funds, based on past performance, available via Vanguard UK as of December 2023:

 1. U.S. Equity Index Fund

 The chart below shows the annualized rate of return over 1, 3, 5 and 10-years.
-Note how closely the fund’s return tracks the benchmark, which is what you want from an index fund.
+The fund’s return closely tracks the benchmark return (not shown here), which is what you want from an index fund.

 Looking Ahead: While the US market has performed well in the recent past, its outperformance relative to global markets is nearly unprecedented.
 I therefore feel that it does not make sense to allocate your entire portfolio to the US market.
 This fund can be one of the constituents of your portfolio.